allthingsraman/pynxtools-raman/docs/guides/adjust_config_file.md

 3. You want to specify, that `beam_incident` is a `NXbeam` class:
 Replace `beam_incident` by `BEAM[beam_incident]`

-4. The determination of the incident beam wavelength is incorrect, as the device is malfunctions.
+4. The determination of the incident beam wavelength is incorrect, as the device has malfunctioned.
 But you know the correct value, from earlier measurements (which is 532nm).
-So you always want that the same value appears in the NeXus file for `"/ENTRY[entry]/INSTRUMENT[instrument]/beam_incident/wavelength"`: Replace `"@eln"` by `"532"`.
+So you always want that the same value appears in the NeXus file.
+In that case, you need to write`"/ENTRY[entry]/INSTRUMENT[instrument]/beam_incident/wavelength":532`.

 5. You want to add the wavelength of the incident beam wavelength: Change `"@eln"` to `"nm"` for `"/ENTRY[entry]/INSTRUMENT[instrument]/beam_incident/wavelength/@units"`.
-If the value in the `eln_data.yaml` is still correctly processes, you can keep `"@eln"`.
+If the value in the `eln_data.yaml` is still correctly processed, you can keep `"@eln"`.

 6. You want to have the NeXus `NXentry` not named `entry` but instead `measurement1`: Change all `/ENTRY[entry]` to `/ENTRY[measurement1]`.
 To avoid renaming all individual entries in the `.json` config file, you can also structure the file with nested dictionaries, as shown [here](https://fairmat-nfdi.github.io/pynxtools/how-tos/use-multi-format-reader.html) for the `config_file.json`.